Find synonyms Find exact match

 Patients taking levodopa for the first time should take each dose with a meal or snack to avoid nausea, a common early side effect.
 Patients with more advanced disease, especially those with motor fluctuations, often notice that a dose of levodopa is more effective if taken on an empty stomach 30 minutes before or one hour after meals due to reduced competition with other amino acids for gastrointestinal absorption.

 Small starting doses of levodopa of less than 25/100 mg three times daily combined with a decarboxylase inhibitor (eg, Sinemet, Madopar, or Prolopa) are more likely to cause nausea because of inadequate amounts of carbidopa; this can be managed by administering supplemental doses of carbidopa or by use of antiemetics such as trimethobenzamide or domperidone (not available in the United States) taken prior to Sinemet.
 Phenothiazine antiemetics such as prochlorperazine and metoclopramide should be avoided because they are dopamine receptor blockers that can aggravate parkinsonian symptoms.

 Adverse effects — Nausea, somnolence, dizziness, and headache are among the more common early side effects that may accompany treatment with levodopa, but they are not likely to be serious in most patients.
-More serious adverse reactions to levodopa (mainly in older patients) may include confusion, hallucinations, delusions, agitation, and psychosis.
+More serious adverse reactions to levodopa (mainly in older patients) may include confusion, hallucinations, delusions, agitation, psychosis, and orthostatic hypotension.